Last update: 05/05/25

 “Black infants are four times as likely as whites to have been exposed to in-utero vitamin D deficiency.
 They also die at a rate more than twice that of their white counterparts, and experience more frequent morbidity.”
 (Bodnar and Simhan, 2010)

 Are you getting the picture?
-Black babies on average are disproportionately off to a bad start in life.
-Vitamin D deficiency plays a big part.
-So, what is being done about the problem?
-Basically nothing.
-The professional excuse for doing basically nothing goes something like this: “We need further studies to elucidate the issues more clearly before we can arrive at a consensus on what steps to take in the future.”
-Clearly, there is no sense of urgency and no real action plan to eliminate vitamin D deficiency during pregnancy—any pregnancy, black, brown, or white.
-And we wonder why avoidable death and complication rates remain basically unchanged, decade after decade.
+On average, Black babies are disproportionately set up for a bad start in life.
+Vitamin D deficiency plays a significant role.
+So, what is being done about this?
+Practically nothing.
+The professional rationale for doing “practically nothing” goes something like this: “We need further studies to elucidate the issues more clearly before we can arrive at a consensus on what steps to take in the future.”
+There is no sense of urgency or serious action plan to eliminate vitamin D deficiency during pregnancy—whether Black, Brown, or White.
+And yet we wonder why the rates of preventable deaths and complications remain largely unchanged, decade after decade.

-Now I don’t know for sure if the little guy up there was born premature or not, but I do know he made it out alive!
+Now, I can’t say for certain whether the little guy up there was born prematurely or not, but I do know he made it out alive.
 Many do not.
-And let’s give the little guy a break and assume that Mom was vitamin D sufficient during pregnancy, offering him a great start in life.
-If true, that would be nice.
-But even if he was born vitamin D sufficient, this likely has not lasted.
+Let’s give the little guy a break and assume that Mom was vitamin D sufficient during her pregnancy, giving him a great start in life.
+If that’s true, it would be nice.
+However, even if this is the case, vitamin D sufficiency likely hasn’t been maintained, even if he was sufficient at birth.

-Separated at birth from both mother and her circulating level of vitamin D, a newborn baby only has about an 8-week supply of vitamin D on board, even under the best of circumstances (Dawodu and Wagner, 2007).
-So if baby is nursing, Mom better be taking a lot of vitamin D (or making a lot by sun exposure) or her breast milk will be deficient.
-Studies have shown that it takes at least 2,000 IU—better yet 4,000 IU to 6,000 IU of vitamin D intake per day—or precious little vitamin D will show up in breast milk (Hollis and Waggoner, 2004; Hollis et al., 2015).
-Knowing that this level of supplementation is unlikely, experts highly recommend that the nursing baby be supplemented with vitamin D. If not supplemented, rickets, a condition characterized by bone weakness and deformity, may develop.
+Separated at birth from its mother and her circulating supply of vitamin D, the newborn baby has about an 8-week supply of vitamin D available, even in the best circumstances (Dawodu and Wagner, 2007).
+Therefore, if the baby is nursing, Mom should take a substantial amount of vitamin D (or produce a lot through sun exposure), or her breast milk will be deficient.
+Studies indicate that it takes at least 2,000 IU—better yet, 4,000 IU to 6,000 IU of daily vitamin intake—for any significant amount of vitamin D to appear in breast milk (Hollis and Waggoner, 2004; Hollis et al., 2015).
+Acknowledging that achieving the above level of supplementation is unlikely, experts strongly recommend that nursing infants receive vitamin D supplements.
+Without supplementation, rickets—a condition characterized by weak and deformed bones—may develop.

-In the USA and in this day and age, rickets is more likely to occur in the exclusively breast-fed African American baby.
-Fortunately, if the African American baby is taking formula, there is at least enough vitamin D included to prevent rickets, at least for a while.
-Surprisingly, rickets can develop outside of infancy, even in the adolescent (Wagner et al., 2008).
-A child complaining of muscle pain, often occurring in rickets or a related condition called osteomalacia, should be investigated for vitamin D deficiency.
-Indeed, every child—black, white, or somewhere in between—should be investigated for vitamin D deficiency, but our African American children are clearly at a greater risk for rickets and osteomalacia than children with lighter skin.
+Surprisingly, in the USA today, rickets is more likely to occur in exclusively breastfed African American infants.
+Fortunately, if an African American baby is on formula, sufficient vitamin D is included to help prevent rickets, at least for a time.
+Rickets can develop beyond infancy, even during adolescence (Wagner et al., 2008).
+A child who complains of muscle pain, which often occurs in rickets or a related condition known as osteomalacia, should be evaluated for vitamin D deficiency.
+Indeed, every child—whether Black, White, or somewhere in between—should be assessed for vitamin D deficiency; however, our African American children are clearly at a higher risk for rickets and osteomalacia compared to children with lighter skin.

 According to FamiliesUSA.org, compared to ethnic groups with lighter skin, African American babies have twice the rate of infant mortality and are twice as likely to die from SIDS (Sudden Infant Death Syndrome).
 With respect to SIDS, “Bone pathology in sudden infant death syndrome (SIDS) was investigated by British researchers, who found 87% of the SIDS babies less than one year of age showed histopathological [tissue pathology] of rickets.”
 (Post and Ernst, 2013) FYI: Rickets is almost exclusively caused by vitamin D deficiency.
 Go ahead, connect the dots.

-As the African American baby advances beyond infancy, FamiliesUSA report a doubling of the risk of asthma and a three-fold increase of death from asthma as compared with a white child.
-Vitamin D deficiency has clearly been associated with an increased risk of asthma.
-There is more bad news.
-And this is big!
+As African American babies grow beyond infancy, FamiliesUSA reports a doubled risk of asthma and a three-fold increase in asthma-related deaths compared to White children.
+As vitamin D deficiency has been linked to a greater risk of asthma, there is likely a connection between vitamin D deficiency and mortality from asthma.
+There is more troubling news—and this is big!

-Obesity is 73% higher in black children as compared to white children, as reported by FamiliesUSA.
-Obesity leads to many health problems including diabetes.
-And speaking of diabetes, type 1 diabetes (formerly known as juvenile-onset diabetes) rates in black children have apparently surpassed the type 1 diabetes rates in white children (source: Endocrinology Today, 2006) Vitamin D deficiency is clearly a risk factor for type 1 diabetes.
-Case in point: “Astonishingly, they found that children who received vitamin D supplementation at the recommended 2,000 IU/d [day] had reduced the risk of developing diabetes type 1 by 80%.”
-(Holick, 2002, emphasis added) So, may I ask, why do policy makers recommend a mere 600 IU of vitamin D in infancy and childhood?
-And should the infant/child be obese, just where do you think most of the vitamin D will go?
-Off to be stored in the fat cells, that’s where it will go.
+Obesity is 73% more common among Black children than among White children, according to FamiliesUSA.
+It results in numerous health issues, including diabetes.
+Speaking of diabetes, rates of type 1 diabetes (formerly referred to as juvenile-onset diabetes) in Black children have seemingly surpassed those in White children (source: Endocrinology Today, 2006).
+Vitamin D deficiency is clearly a risk factor for type 1 diabetes.
+For instance, “Astonishingly, they found that children who received vitamin D supplementation at the recommended 2,000 IU/d [day] had reduced the risk of developing diabetes type 1 by 80%.”
+(Holick, 2002, emphasis added) So, may I ask, why do policymakers recommend a mere 600 IU of vitamin D in infancy and childhood?
+And if the infant/child is obese, where do you think most of the vitamin D will go?
+It will be stored in the fat cells, that’s where it will go.
 It won’t go into the battle against type 1 diabetes, that I can tell you.

-Given all the damage and heartache caused by vitamin D deficiency, can you see why I’m so worried about the little guy up there?
-But it really doesn’t matter if a child is black or white (or somewhere in between), any little guy or gal can easily become vitamin D deficient unless decisive actions are taken to prevent it.
+Given all the damage and heartache caused by vitamin D deficiency, can you see why I’m so worried about the little ones with darker skin?
+That said, it doesn’t matter if a child is Black, White, or somewhere in between—any child can easily become vitamin D deficient unless decisive actions are taken to prevent it.

 Related Posts (Click on image to open)